 In Person: Hillsboro Water Department, 150 East Main Street, Third Floor, Hillsboro, Oregon 97123

-All feedback will be provided to the Hillsboro Utilities Commission at the December 10, 2019 Water SDCs Public Hearing.
+All feedback will be provided to the Hillsboro Utilities Commission before the December 10, 2019, Water SDCs Public Hearing.

 At the hearing, the Commission will: